Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - fix sidebar hover and active links
 - search button doesnt throw "No groups found" if there are not groups to begin with
+- max number of groups should be 10

 ---

 ## DONE

-- conditionally render "Add members to see the chart"
-- contributions edit cannot submit because of decimals